 I(we) hereby confirm the assignment of first publication rights only in and to the manuscript named above in all forms and media to NAASS, AUSS, NCCSS, and WASSA effective if and when it is accepted for publication by Summer Academe.
 I (we) warrant that the manuscript is original work and has not been accepted for publication by another periodical.
 I (we) further warrant that my (our) work (including tables, figures, and other illustrative material) does not infringe copyright or statutory rights of others, does not contain libelous statements, and that the editorial board members, staff, and officers of NAASS, AUSS, NCCSS, and WASSA are indemnified against costs, expenses, and damages arising from any breach of the foregoing in regards to the manuscript.
 Finally, I acknowledge that Summer Academe is relying on this statement in any publishing of the manuscript's information.

 Submissions should be sent electronically to Bill Kops, Academic Editor, Summer Academe, e-mail: firstname.lastname@example.org.
 Authors should include an address, telephone number(s), e-mail address, and brief biography as a separate attachment as described above.
 The copyright form should also be included with the submission.
-The submission deadline for Summer Academe is September 30th.
+The submission deadline for Summer Academe is May 1st of each year.